Asymptotically tight security analysis of quantum key distribution based on universal source compression: Security proof based on phase error correction

-from the union bound.
-This effectively reduces the phase error correction against general attacks to that against the collective attack at the cost of polynomial overhead on the secrecy parameter.
+This effectively reduces the PEC against general attacks to that against collective attacks at the cost of polynomial overhead on the secrecy parameter.
+As mentioned at the beginning of this section, the restriction from the protocol itself and the protocol parameters is indirectly reflected through the condition $(\hat{\Xi}_{\rm pub}, \hat{\Theta}_{\rm aux})\in \Upsilon_{\epsilon_t}$.

 The necessity of a universal decoder becomes clear at this point.
-Since the state that achieves the maximum in Eq.~\eqref{eq:failure_prob_collective} is unknown and not uniquely determined with observables in the protocol, Alice and Bob need to construct a decoder that does not depend on the state itself.
-To put it differently, we need to upper-bound the worst-case failure probability for a family of fixed decoding strategy $\{M[\Xi,m]\}_{\Xi,m}$.
-The universal decoder developed in the previous section tells us that the worst-case failure probability is determined solely by the largest conditional R\'enyi entropy over the set of possible states and nothing other.
+Since the state that achieves the maximum in Eq.~\eqref{eq:failure_prob_collective} is unknown and not uniquely determined by observables in the protocol, Alice and Bob need to construct a decoder that does not depend on the state itself.
+To put it differently, we need to upper-bound the worst-case failure probability for a family of fixed decoding strategies $\{M[m, \Xi]\}_{m, \Xi}$ against any i.i.d.~states.
+The universal decoder developed in the previous section tells us that the worst-case failure probability is determined solely by the largest conditional R\'enyi entropy over the set of possible states and nothing else.

-\begin{remark} There are protocols in which $n_{\rm test}$, $n_{\rm trash}$, and $n_{\rm extr}$ are randomly determined.
-For these protocols, we can still apply our analysis by adding these random variables to the parameters of the instrument ${\cal J}$ and the POVM element $M$ in Eq.~\eqref{eq:initial_quantity_to_bound}. \end{remark}

-\begin{remark} For protocols in which the random variables $\hat{\Xi}_{\rm test}$ and $\hat{\Theta}_{\rm trash}$ depend on a ``sifted'' quantum state, i.e., a renormalized quantum state conditioned on a sifting map ${\cal S}_{AB}$, one can apply the above i.i.d.~reduction to the sifted quantum state.
-This may mitigate the polynomial overhead since the number of sifted or filtered events may be much smaller than that of the total events in general.
-This also means that in optical implementation of such a protocol, one can take $n_{\rm tot}$ as the number of detected events. \end{remark}